Groestlcoin/ord/docs/src/introduction.md

 ============

 This handbook is a guide to ordinal theory.
-Ordinal theory concerns itself with satoshis, giving them individual identities and allowing them to be tracked, transferred, and imbued with meaning.
+Ordinal theory concerns itself with gros, giving them individual identities and allowing them to be tracked, transferred, and imbued with meaning.

-Satoshis, not bitcoin, are the atomic, native currency of the Bitcoin network.
+Gros, not groestlcoin, are the atomic, native currency of the Groestlcoin network.
-One bitcoin can be sub-divided into 100,000,000 satoshis, but no further.
+One groestlcoin can be sub-divided into 100,000,000 gros, but no further.

-Ordinal theory does not require a sidechain or token aside from Bitcoin, and can be used without any changes to the Bitcoin network.
+Ordinal theory does not require a sidechain or token aside from Groestlcoin, and can be used without any changes to the Groestlcoin network.
 It works right now.

-Ordinal theory imbues satoshis with numismatic value, allowing them to be collected and traded as curios.
+Ordinal theory imbues gros with numismatic value, allowing them to be collected and traded as curios.

-Individual satoshis can be inscribed with arbitrary content, creating unique Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
-Inscriptions are as durable, immutable, secure, and decentralized as Bitcoin itself.
+Individual gros can be inscribed with arbitrary content, creating unique Groestlcoin-native digital artifacts that can be held in Groestlcoin wallets and transferred using Groestlcoin transactions.
+Inscriptions are as durable, immutable, secure, and decentralized as Groestlcoin itself.

 Other, more unusual use-cases are possible: off-chain colored-coins, public key infrastructure with key rotation, a decentralized replacement for the DNS.
 For